gobo-eiffel/gobo/test/gelint/validity/vcfg3/test7/Readme.txt

 TEST DESCRIPTION:
 ----------------------------------------------------------------------
-The constraint of the first formal generic parameter G of class CC is '-> DD [G]'.
-Validity VCFG-3 is violated.
+The constraint of the second formal generic parameter H of class CC is '-> DD [G]'.
+Validity VCFG-3 is not violated.
 ----------------------------------------------------------------------

 TEST RESULTS:
 ----------------------------------------------------------------------
-ISE Eiffel 5.0.016:    PASSED    Does not report VCFG-3 and correctly
+ISE Eiffel 5.0.016:    OK
-                                 considers G as conforming to DD [G].
-SmallEiffel -0.76:     FAILED    Does not report VCFG-3 but complains
+SmallEiffel -0.76:     OK
-                                 that class G is not in the universe.
-Halstenbach 3.2:       FAILED    Does not report VCFG-3 but reports
+Halstenbach 3.2:       OK
-                                 a violation of VTCT (i.e. class G not in universe).
 gelint:                OK
 ----------------------------------------------------------------------